SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 `<URI Scheme>://[username]:[password]@<IP address>[:port]`

-Recall from Section “Step 2 – Spring Framework – Connecting”, originally, the “java.naming.provider.url” was as follows:
+Recall from Section "Step 2 – Spring Framework – Connecting", originally, the "java.naming.provider.url" was as follows:

 `<entry key="java.naming.provider.url" value="tcp://___IP:PORT___" />`

-This specified a URI scheme of “tcp” which is the plaint-text method of communicating with the Solace message broker.
-This should be updated to “tcps” to switch to secure communication giving you the following configuration:
+This specified a URI scheme of "tcp" which is the plaint-text method of communicating with the Solace message broker.
+This should be updated to "tcps" to switch to secure communication giving you the following configuration:

-`<entry key="java.naming.provider.url" value="smfs://___IP:PORT___" />`
+`<entry key="java.naming.provider.url" value="tcps://___IP:PORT___" />`

 #####	Adding SSL Related Configuration